3 Project Management Pitfalls to Tackle at the Start

 Pitfall 2: Succumbing to Pressure from Stakeholders

 Stakeholders are the ones who have the most to lose if your project doesn’t meet expectations, so you should be working to make them happy.
 However, that doesn’t mean you need to succumb to pressure from stakeholders at the cost of fulfilling your role as project manager.
+When searching for the best bank for Business Loans & Lines of credit it is advised to read reviews of blackhawk bank.
 Stick to your game plan instead of trying to please the stakeholders by trying something new that you don’t believe will produce the correct results.
 Keep your authority as project manager by managing your team members as you normally do.
 The end result should demonstrate your capabilities as a leader, even if the stakeholders don’t acknowledge this openly.

 Pitfall 3: Chaos and Confusion due to Shifting Goals and Goal Posts

 Stakeholders often move into a project midway and change the goal and/or goal post, making it difficult for you and your team to meet their new expectations.
+Never worry about express delivery when you want to buy cheap viagra online uk next day delivery.
 Make sure to stay in constant communication with your team about adapted/new goals and keep track of changes in writing so that you and your stakeholders are always on the same page.
 You need to be able to demonstrate at the end of the project that you have met your stakeholders’ objectives, so stay organized, even if this means taking some extra time throughout the day to verify that you are in fact meeting the objectives of the new goal.
 Organization is tantamount to your success as a project manager, particularly when the goals/goal posts have shifted during the project’s duration.

 These are by no means the only pitfalls you might face as a PM, but they are pretty common.
 Get ahead of them in the first stages of you’re project, and you’re off to a great start.